Foreign relations of Northern Cyprus: Turkey

 Northern Cypriot flag at Ulus Square in Ankara.

 The TRNC fully supports Turkey's bid to join the European Union.
 As part of this bid, Turkey signed a protocol extending its customs union to the new EU members, including the Republic of Cyprus, which Turkey does not recognise.
 Turkey made sure this was not tantamount to recognition with the inclusion of a declaration, stipulating their continued policy of non-recognition of what they describe as the "Greek Cypriot administration of Southern Cyprus" until a settlement is reached.
 This declaration is not accepted by the EU which did not accept this statement as forming part of the acquis and expects Turkey to fully abide to its obligations against the Republic of Cyprus.
 The TRNC views any move by the EU to force Turkish recognition of the Republic of Cyprus as an effort to cut them off from their base of support.

 On 21 September 2011, Turkey and Northern Cyprus signed the EEZ border agreement in New York.

 United Kingdom

-The UK maintains a dialogue with the Turkish Cypriot community, although still does not recognize Northern Cyprus.
+The UK maintains a dialogue with the Turkish Cypriot community, although still does not recognise Northern Cyprus.

-On 3 February 2017, The United Kingdom's High Court stated "There was no duty in the United Kingdom law upon the Government to refrain from recognizing Northern Cyprus.
+On 3 February 2017, The United Kingdom's High Court stated "There was no duty in the United Kingdom law upon the Government to refrain from recognising Northern Cyprus.
 The United Nations itself works with Northern Cyprus law enforcement agencies and facilitates co-operation between the two parts of the island". and revealed that the co-operation between the United Kingdom police and law agencies in Northern Cyprus is legal.

 Turkish Cypriot governmental officials declared that Northern Cyprus must be ready to Brexit since EU acquis will not be binding on the UK thereby the UK and Northern Cyprus can trade just as pre-1994 ECtHR ruling.